A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The CO-OP’s board of directors announced in June 2018 that Richard Miltenberger would serve as the new CEO of Mountain Health CO-OP.
 In 2018, the CO-OP had about 25,000 members in Montana, and 24,000 in Idaho.
 In Montana, the CO-OP had more individual market enrollees than either of the other two insurers that offer plans in the state.

 For 2021, the CO-OP raised rates only slightly in both Montana and Idaho, and also expanded into neighboring Wyoming, which had only had one individual market insurer since 2016.
-The CO-OP continues to offer coverage in all three states as of 2024.
+The CO-OP continues to offer coverage in all three states in 2025.

 WISCONSIN: